 Baseline measures are established in:

-A Sister Kenny Rehabilitation Associates physician performs the initial evaluation, which consists of a detailed history of the initial illness, the maximum level of recovery and the recent onset of new signs and symptoms.
+A Courage Kenny Rehabilitation Associates physician performs the initial evaluation, which consists of a detailed history of the initial illness, the maximum level of recovery and the recent onset of new signs and symptoms.

 Other health issues are reviewed.
 The examination includes vital signs, gait examination, range of motion and flexibility, manual muscle test, neurological examination, and an evaluation of pain and tenderness.